rhum1-sakharov/eth-miner/README.md

     sudo nano /usr/local/current_miner/config.txt

-If you need to  Restart your miner :
+If you need to restart your miner :

     sudo systemctl restart miner => restart your miner